Spring Fly Fishing for Largemouth Bass

 “When will the bass start hitting – conditions, water temp, etc.?”

 Max: We regularly catch bass through the ice in water as cool as 38 degrees using active methods like jigging.
 But for spring fishing, they will start hitting with the water temperature at 50 degrees like it is in most places here in and around Ohio.
 Catching bass is all about finding where the fish will be in the current conditions.
-For spring, find places where water is flowing into a larger body – the bass like the warmer water entering the system.
+For Spring, find places where water is flowing into a larger body – the bass like the warmer water entering the system.
 At Briarwood specifically, the water inlets at the North Lake and Pine Lake will hold many fish looking for forage coming into the lakes.
 With the water hitting 55 degrees now, they are starting their pre-spawn movement to shallower spawning grounds.

 When the water temperature hits the 50 to 55 degree range, as they are now, the bass bite will pick up as they enter pre-spawn mode.
 The fish begin to actively forage to get ready for the spawn period.
 Fishing won’t be lights out at these temps just yet, but it’s a lot better than it was the last few months.